Olympus E-M1 II vs Panasonic S1R

 |17.||Panasonic GX8||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M1 II and the S1R are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the S1R does not have a direct predecessor.
+The S1R is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M1 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus E-M1 II better than the Panasonic S1R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.